 c.
 Return of Service for our officer to complete

 e. $50 Service Fee (Personal checks and credit cards are not accepted) There is NO initial fee for service of emergency protective orders.

 Lawton, OK 73501

 Within the Civil Process Division is the Extradition Unit.
 This unit is responsible for the apprehension of fugitives wanted by Comanche County.
 Once a fugitive is located or arrested, the Extradition Unit makes the necessary arrangements to return the fugitive back to Comanche County.
 If the fugitive chooses to fight the extradition process, a Governor's Warrant may be required.
 (A Governor's Warrant is a warrant personally signed by the Governor of the State of Oklahoma and is addressed to the Governor of the state where the fugitive is located.)
-The Extradition Unit is composed of the Civil Process Division Supervisor (Brenda Brown) and four transportation Deputies.
+The Extradition Unit is composed of the Civil Process Division Supervisor, Jessica Mullinex, Civil Division Supervisor, Lt.
+Donnie Hanson, and four transportation Deputies.